describo/describo.github.io/src/docs/guide/five-minute-tutorial.md

     keyword.

 The buttons tell you what type of data is expected.
 If you add something and change your mind, you can delete / unlink it and do it again.
-Be sure to check out what youc an describe in the individual sections (tabs) as well.
+Be sure to check out what you can describe in the individual sections (tabs) as well.

 ## Useful information